fluxcd/website/content/en/docs/cheatsheets/oci-artifacts.md

 ```

 The Git source and the revision are stored in the container registry as annotations in the OCI artifact manifest,
-and they are reflected in-cluster under the `status.artifact.metadata`.
+and they are reflected in-cluster under the `status.artifact.metadata` of the `OCIRepository` object.

 You can determine the Git origin of an artifact pulled by an `OCIRepository` by looking up its status: